leereilly/swot/CONTRIBUTING.md

 # Contributing to Swot

-If you did not contributed to this repository before, please read the repository rules at the bottom of [this page](https://github.com/JetBrains/swot/).
+If you did not contribute to this repository before, please read the repository rules at the bottom of [this page](https://github.com/JetBrains/swot/).

+> **Due to summer holidays, pull requests processing may take longer than usual.
+If you submit your request between Jul 20th and Aug 1st,  its processing may be delayed for up to ten business days.
+We apologise for any inconvenience it may cause and thank you for understanding!
+JetBrains Team**

 #### Data Contributions